Digging up historical aspects indicates that Gender-non conformity is not new

 JK Rowling has been dubbed a transphobe

 Transphobia is a neologism that many of us could live without1.
 In a stricter sense, a discomfort with men and women who violate or seem to shatter the norms of their birth gender by dressing as or transitioning into their opposite sex is not wholly unnatural.
 It disturbs our sense of human integrity or alternatively, cultural norms.
-Having said this, many children have been fine with tomboys, or boys playing girls roles while growing up, as epitomised in situations described by the famous English writer Enid Blyton who was world famous in her time and possibly more influential that J. K. Rowling.
+Having said this, many children have been fine with tomboys, or boys playing girls roles while growing up, as epitomised in situations described by the world famous English writer Enid Blyton who was in her time and possibly even now, more influential that J. K. Rowling.

 In Enid Blyton’s Mystery Series Books, Fatty (Frederick Trotteville) is clever at disguises and more than once disguises himself as an older woman, typically as a gypsy woman or similar.
 George, in the Famous Five series is a tomboy who’s actually Georgina but doesn’t wish to be referred as a girl.
 These books were composed in the 1940s and the experiences described are entirely innocent – in a modern take, George could be regarded as trans, but this is dross on a relatively common phenomenon with young girls, if only it was not seized on as a medical issue as would be more the case, today.

 Feminists opposed to questionable transwomen claiming female identities and privileges (men who have not undergone sexual reassignment surgery) have been dubbed TERFS (trans exclusionary radical feminists) and Transphobic2.
 Famous UK author, JK Rowling has stepped into the firing line of trans-activists by supporting women who have questioned if self-identified sex identities by men, who claim to be women can always be justified.
 She has received torrents of hatred from trans-activists on the grounds that she is seeking to destroy and eliminate trans identities.